SimMeters/Inerthya/README.md

 # Inerthya
 Simmeters Inerthya System

+If you use Java version please use OpenJDK you can download it from here https://jdk.java.net/archive/

 SimMeters Inerthya System is a distributed communication system to manage the creation of entire simulation hardware environment, this includes gauges, panels, actuators displays, and so much devices.

 Its based on the CANBus topology network working at 500kbit/s and SFF standard frame format identifiers 11bit.